ActiveCampaign/example-sso_embed/README.md

 You can install **example-sso_embed** by downloading (or cloning) the source.

-Input your ActiveCampaign URL and API Key.
+Input your ActiveCampaign URL and API Key at the top.
 Example below:

 <pre>
 $api_url = "https://ACCOUNT.api-us1.com";
 $api_key = "4f3c6d12f0.....00ca273778dc893";
 </pre>

-Add values for the SSO variables at the top:
+Add values for the SSO variables at the top.
+Example below:

 <pre>
 $sso_ip_address = "127.0.0.1";